-South Eastern Trust is responsible for the delivery of Healthcare across the three 3 Prison settings regionally, HMP Maghaberry, HMP Magilligan and HMP Hydebank Wood College (incorporating Ash House female prison).
+South Eastern Health and Social Care Trust is responsible for the delivery of Healthcare across the three 3 Prison settings regionally, HMP Maghaberry, HMP Magilligan and HMP Hydebank Wood College (incorporating the female prison).

 The team aims to provide opportunities for people to develop a positive attitude towards their health and well-being on an individual basis or through public health initiatives.

-Our team comprising of GPs, Psychiatrists, Psychologists, Dentists, Primary Care Nurses, Mental Health Nurses, Pharmacists and Allied Health Professionals (AHP) supported by a health development lead, an engagement lead and a governance lead all underpinned by a business support team find themselves in a unique environment with opportunities for strong, committed multi-disciplinary team working.
+Our team comprising of General Practitioners (GPs), Psychiatrists, Psychologists, Dentists, Primary Care Nurses, Mental Health Nurses, Pharmacists and Allied Health Professionals (AHP) supported by Engagement Leads and a Governance Lead all underpinned by a Business Support Team find themselves in a unique environment with opportunities for strong, committed multi-disciplinary team working.

-The service is focused on providing care that is at least equivalent and consistent to that available within community GP led health centres and includes input from in-reach services.
+The service is focused on providing care that is of equivalent and consistent to that available within community and includes care from in-reach services.

-HiP staff work collaboratively with our partners including Northern Ireland Prison Service, and voluntary organisations to meet the needs of people in our care.
+HiP staff work collaboratively with our partners including Northern Ireland Prison Service, Regional Colleges and voluntary organisations to meet the needs of people in our care.

 -